Captain-Yarkin/WanderingCape/README.md

 ## Instruction

-To play the game you need to have
+### To play the game you need to have
 1. Java pre-installed
 2. IDE to launch the game

-To launch the game follow this step-by-step
+### To launch the game follow this step-by-step
 1. Fork the repository to your local device.
 2. In the *Wandering Cape* repository open **src** -> **Game** -> **Game.java**
 3. run **Game.main()**.(The game should start without a probelm)
 4. **Game.java** works the same way as if it was a **Main.java**

+### After starting
+The game is about reading the text to gather clues on what to do and choosing what to do through clicking choice buttons.
+The game will changes depending on what you do.
+Two different runs may have slight changes to them depending on which direction you go
+1. Click "start game" (To proceed to the game)
+2. Read story text (To get an understanding what is going on)

 ## Sources